openhwgroup/cva6/docs/04_cv32a65x_design/source/cva6_issue_stage.rst

 The ISSUE_STAGE module handles step one, two and four.
 The ISSUE_STAGE module receives the decoded instructions and issues them to the various functional units.

-A data structure called scoreboard is used to keep track of data related to the issue instruction: which functional unit it is in and which register it will write-back to.
+A data structure called scoreboard is used to keep track of data related to the issue instruction: which functional unit and which destination register they are.
 The scoreboard handle the write-back data received from the COMMIT_STAGE module.

 Furthermore it contains the CPU’s register file.